MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

   The recommended approach is to initially move the existing data model as-is to Azure.
 Then, take advantage of the performance and flexibility of Azure services to apply the re-engineering changes without affecting the existing source system.

-## Migration via a VM Teradata instance
+## Virtual machine colocation to support migration

-An optional approach for running a migration from an on-premises Teradata environment is to use the Azure environment that provides cheap cloud storage and elastic scalability to create a Teradata instance within a VM in Azure, colocated with the target Azure Synapse Analytics environment.
+An optional approach for running a migration from an on-premises Teradata environment is to use the inexpensive cloud storage and elastic scalability in the Azure environment to create a Teradata instance within a VM in Azure, colocated with the target Azure Synapse Analytics environment.

-With this approach, you can use standard Teradata utilities like Teradata Parallel Data Transporter (or third-party data replication tools like Attunity Replicate) to efficiently move the subset of Teradata tables that are to be migrated onto the VM instance.
+With this approach, you can use standard Teradata utilities like Teradata Parallel Data Transporter (or third-party data replication tools like Attunity Replicate) to efficiently move the subset of Teradata tables that are being migrated to the VM instance.
 Then, all migration tasks take place in the Azure environment.
 This approach has several benefits:

 - After the initial replication of data, the source system isn't affected by other migration tasks.
 - Familiar Teradata interfaces, tools, and utilities are available in the Azure environment.
 - After the migration shifts to the Azure environment, you don't have to worry about potential issues with network bandwidth availability between the on-premises source system and the cloud target system.
-- Tools like Azure Data Factory can efficiently call utilities like Teradata Parallel Transporter to migrate data quickly and easily.
+- Tools like Azure Data Factory efficiently call utilities like Teradata Parallel Transporter to migrate data quickly and easily.
 - The migration process is orchestrated and controlled entirely from within the Azure environment.

 ## Metadata migration

 It makes sense to automate and orchestrate the migration process by using the capabilities of the Azure environment.
 This approach also minimizes the effect on the existing Teradata environment, which might already be running close to full capacity.

-Azure Data Factory is a cloud-based data integration service.
+Data Factory is a cloud-based data integration service.
 You can use Data Factory to create data-driven workflows in the cloud to orchestrate and automate data movement and data transformation.
 Data Factory pipelines can ingest data from disparate datastores, and then process and transform the data by using compute services like Azure HDInsight for Apache Hadoop and Apache Spark, Azure Data Lake Analytics, and Azure Machine Learning.
 You start by creating metadata to list the data tables you want to migrate, with their locations, and then use Data Factory capabilities to manage the migration process.

 ## Design differences between Teradata and Azure Synapse